CaRniFeXeR/TUW_AdvancedInformationRetrieval2021SS/Report.md

 ### CONV-KNRM
 The convolutional knrm builds upon the previously described knrm uses n-grams of different length instead of the plain word embeddings.
-During implementation i followed the described architecture of Dai et al. very strictly and only ran into problems regarding the usage of pytorch.
+During implementation I followed the described architecture of Dai et al. very strictly and only ran into problems regarding the usage of pytorch.
 I used pytorch for the first time and played around with it quite a lot.
 The biggest issues I had were related to wrong tensor dimension and exceeding the available memory.
-To be able to further process the word embeddings using the convolutional layer i had to switch dimensions.
+To be able to further process the word embeddings using the convolutional layer I had to switch dimensions.
 I also tried to limit the input for each layer to only one tensor, therefore using the tensor stack method extensively.
 Unfortunately this caused some memory problems especially when trying to train the model on a GPU.
-Because of this i reverted the layer inputs back to using multiple inputs.
+Because of this I reverted the layer inputs back to using multiple inputs.

 ### TK
 The biggest challenge implementing model TK was to correctly apply every implementation detail and little tricks.
 For instance, without running into troubles I would have never considered to pre-initialize weights of the learning-to-rank layer with small values.
 Also differences that are not explicitly mentioned in the paper (like applying tanh on the cosine-similarity matrix), had quite an impact on the resulting performance and could only be observed by trial and error.
+Furthermore I refused to use AllenNLP's StackedSelfAttention Module and aimed to implement this part on my own.
+However it took quiet a lot attempts until my implementation was error free and achieved similar good results as using AllenNLP's version.
+So in practice I would not recommend to reimplement such things on your own, nevertheless it was a learningfull and interesting experience.
-As always after bigger adaption hyperparameters like learning rate or weight decay have be reevaluated.
+As always after bigger adaption hyperparameters like learning rate or weight decay have been reevaluated.
 This process is definitely more difficult and time consuming than expected.
 All this mentioned difficulties intensify itself by the needed time to train the network.
 Every little tweak to test, every hypothesis to modify the network needs at least 45min of training time to be answered.
 I am aware that this time consumption is minimal compared to other way bigger models, however it is still more demanding than the development of a classical non NN re-ranker or a very small NN.

 ### FK
-Since the aim of the TK-Model is to provide an efficient and lightweight neural re-ranking model we considered the computational efficient Fourier-transformation layers of [FNET]((https://arxiv.org/pdf/2105.03824.pdf)) as legitimate extension to this approach.
+Since the aim of the TK-Model is to provide an efficient and lightweight neural re-ranking model we considered the computational efficient Fourier-transformation layers of [FNET]((https://arxiv.org/pdf/2105.03824.pdf)) as legitimate extension of this approach.
 A common problem of self attention as used in transformers is its O(n^2) runtime and memory requirement.
-Whereas other efficient transformer adaptations (such as Linformers or Performers)  deploy mathematical tricks to reduce the memory and time requirements of attention computation, FNET does not use any attention mechanism at all.
-Instead it "mixes" the tokens of a sequence by an unparameterized Fourier-Transformation and further processes the mixings with feedforward layers in order to learn to select the desired components of the mix.
+Whereas other efficient transformer adaptations (such as [Linformers](https://arxiv.org/pdf/2006.04768.pdf) or [Performers](https://arxiv.org/pdf/2009.14794.pdf))  deploy mathematical tricks to reduce the memory and time requirements of attention computation, FNET does not use any attention mechanism at all.
+Instead it "mixes" the tokens of a sequence by an unparameterized Fourier-Transformation and further processes these mixings with feedforward layers in order to learn to select the desired components of the mix.
-According to the [FNET Paper](https://arxiv.org/pdf/2105.03824.pdf) replacing the self attention layers of a transformer with a standard Fourier Transformation can achieve but to 92% of BERT performance while running up to seven times faster on GPUs.
+According to the [FNET Paper](https://arxiv.org/pdf/2105.03824.pdf) replacing the self attention layers of a transformer with a standard Fourier Transformation can achieve up to 92% of BERT performance while running up to seven times faster on GPUs.
 We therefore just replaced the stacked self-attention in the TK-Model with stacked Fourier-Transformation-Transformer blocks.
 With this setup we achieved a MRR@10 on MSMARCO test set of 0.22.
 It uses the same amount of FNET Layers as self-attention layers used in the TK Model.
 Since our TK Model achieves MRR@10 of 0.24 on the same test set we meet the expectations of the FNET authors by reaching ~91-92% of performance compared to using self-attention while saving about 23% of GPU memory requirement.